 Once your new stereo has been tested and is operating as expected, secure it to the dash using its mounting screws.
 Make sure it remains securely fastened so as to provide an optimal audio experience in every drive.

-Step 10: Test The Stereo Once Again
+Step 10: Secure Your Stereo

 After installing your stereo system in your car, test its functionality again by turning on your engine and making sure everything works smoothly.
 Inspect your wiring to see whether everything looks tidy.